Curious as to what is the best non-programmable thermostat?

 This feature allows you to set a maximum upper and lower temperature limit so that your kids or other occupants can't change the temperature to crazy levels when you are gone.
 Some thermostats also have keypad locks so nobody can change anything.

 #4.
-Will It Transfer Automatically From Cooling To Heating?
+Auto Transfer From Heating To Cooling

 Not all thermostats have the ability to transfer over immediately from cooling to heat or vice versa.